cysc0/tasktrack/README.md

   For non-admins, the user page only displays username and admin status For admins, they have the option to edit any user's name or delete them.
   I've seeded 3 admin users, admin1, admin2, admin3 for demonstration purposes.
-  Admins can't be edited or deleted
+  Admins can only be edited or deleted by themselves.